ec-intl/chartly/docs/source/Plot.rst

 Normal Cumulative Distribution Function Plot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The CDF of a dataset can be compared to the CDF of a normal distribution using the normal CDF plot.
-The normal CDF plot can be created using the `normal_cdf` method.
+The normal CDF plot can be created using the `normal_cdf` keyword.
 Users can pass multiple datasets to the plot.

 .. code-block:: python